sinch/ios-proximity-tutorial/readme.md

 ```

 Here you can see I’ve added a loggedIn BOOL to the instance variables of the class, which is used to determine whether the login was successful when shouldPerformSegueWithIdentifier is called.
 If Parse has successfully logged in, we return yes, which basically tells the app to segue to the next screen.
-The opposite happens if a login hasn't occured.
+The opposite happens if a login hasn't occurred.
 Besides that, I’ve just followed Parse’s login protocol as outlined in the docs.

 For simplicity, I’ve created some local NSStrings, which relate to the text from the two textField properties as outlined in the .h file.
 From those, I’ve called PFUser login, inputted the two variables, and then used a block to determine the outcome of calling login.
 This is all very simple and Xcode autocompletes the majority of the method.
 In the block, if there’s an error, we set loggedIn to NO and display an alert, but if it’s successful, we set loggedIn to YES and call for a segue.